NY Regents Geometry 2026: The Direct Answer

 NYSED permits and requires specific tools for the Geometry exam:

 A graphing-calculator habit worth training: use the calculator to check algebra (graph an equation to confirm a circle's center and radius, verify a system's intersection, plot a transformed figure), but do not use it to replace showing work on constructed-response items.
-Rubrics require the written justification.
+Rating guides require sufficient written work and, when the prompt asks, justification.

 How to Prepare by Domain